List of commercial failures in video and arcade games: Jazz Jackrabbit 2

 Although reviews for Jazz Jackrabbit 2 were positive, sales were insufficient and resulted in a loss for its publisher Gathering of Developers.
 This prevented the developers from finding a publisher for Jazz Jackrabbit 3, thus leading to its cancellation.

+King of Meat

+King of Meat is a 2025 party game developed by Glowmade Games and published by Amazon Game Studios.
+Senior management expected a player count at 100,000 or more, but SteamDB's charts showed the player count peaked at 320 and declined further, with a free weekend not helping much.
+Many developers at Glowmade were laid off as a result, and the game was shut down on April 9, 2026.

 Kingdoms of Amalur: Reckoning

 Kingdoms of Amalur: Reckoning is an action RPG game released in 2012, developed by 38 Studios and Big Huge Games.
 38 Studios had been formed by Curt Schilling initially in Massachusetts.
 After acquiring Big Huge Games from the failing THQ, the studio secured a loan guarantee from the economic development board of Rhode Island for establishing 38 Studios within the state and promoting job growth.
 Kingdoms was generally well received by critics, and initial sales within the first three months were around 1.3 million.
 Though impressive, Rhode Island recognized that the title was expected to have hit 3 million units by this point for 38 Studios to pay back the loan.
 38 Studios defaulted on one of the loan repayments, leading to a publisher to pull out of a investment in a sequel.
 The studio managed to make the next payment, but could not make payroll or other expenses, and shortly later declared bankruptcy by May 2012.
 Resolving the unpaid loan became a civil lawsuit, and ultimately with the state settling with Schilling and other investors for a payment, leaving the state around short on its loan.
 The rights to Kingdoms eventually fell to THQ Nordic AB, the holding company that came to acquire many of the former THQ properties after their bankruptcy.